JJK96/kakoune-repl-send/README.md

-This bridge runs a python shell in the background and can send selections through the shell.
+This bridge runs a shell in the background and can send selections to the shell.
-This way you can do calculations while keeping memory of previous variables, so this enables you to use variables in later calculations.
+The results are shown in a separate terminal.

+This way it differs from [kakoune-repl-bridge](https://github.com/jjk96/kakoune-repl-bridge) which also returns the output of the executed expression.
+The benefit of this plugin is that due to its simpler nature it works with more shells.

 # Install